Melanie&Nicholas

 Studio Comforts for Lily

-Lily has plenty of beds in the studio, we’ve spoiled her really — but she’ll happily sleep on just about anything.
-Leave a coat or jumper on the floor, and within minutes, she’s claimed it.
+Lily has plenty of beds in the studio, although she does love this rug.
+She not only has lots of beds in the studio she has a bed in every room of the cottage pretty much!
+She is very well looked after and quite content as you can see.
+She will happily sleep on just about anything.
+When we open packaging from art materials she is the first to sleep on the cardboard.
+Leave a jumper on the floor and within minutes, she’s claimed it.
 With a Tibetan Terrier, nothing is truly yours.
 If it’s soft and unattended, it’s hers!

-She keeps us company wherever we are and always finds the coziest spot in the room.
+She keeps us company wherever we are and always finds the coziest spot in the room, we love her to bits.

 A quaint garden table and chairs set up outside the art studio, shaded by trees, perfect for outdoor meals during warmer months.
 Breakfast under the trees outside the studio